Improve traceability of cocoa

 Afidopyropen is highly effective against hard-to-control pests like aphids and whiteflies that attack soybeans and vegetables.
 The product is fast-acting, with sustained effectiveness and highly degradable in the environment.
 Afidopyropen is expected to be particularly safe for honeybees important pollinators in the habitat.
-BASF received the first registrations in Australia and India for this new insecticide in June 2018.
-BASF submitted the regulatory dossier in the U.S., Canada, and Mexico, with additional registration submissions planned in upcoming years for key markets worldwide.
+BASF received the first registrations for this new insecticide in Australia, India and the U.S. in June 2018, and in Canada and China in 2019.
+BASF has submitted the regulatory dossier in Mexico and Argentina, with additional registration submissions planned in upcoming years for key markets worldwide.
 Afidopyropen was discovered by Meiji in collaboration with a research laboratory at the Kitasato Institute, supervised by a 2015 Nobel Prize laureate, Prof. Satoshi Omura.
 Following a licensing agreement between Meiji and BASF in May 2010, BASF is exclusively developing the product around the world, except for some regions/countries in Asia.

-The product is a innovative drug in the fight against wheat leaf blight, which is highly resistant to agricultural chemicals.
+The product is an innovative drug in the fight against wheat leaf blight, which is highly resistant to agricultural chemicals.
 The effect is long-lasting and the product is highly degradable in the environment.
-This chemical is scheduled to be registered as an agricultural chemical in Europe, a major market, in 2019.
+This chemical has been registered as an agricultural chemical in Europe, a major market, in 2019.

-Flupyrimin is a new insecticide discovered by Meiji, and is currently under development in Japan (submitted for registration) and overseas.
+Flupyrimin, a new insecticide discovered by Meiji, has been registered in Japan, and is currently under development overseas.
 Flupyrimin is effective against the major insect pests in rice, such as planthoppers and stem borers, including those populations resistant to existing insecticides.
 Furthermore, flupyrimin is a promising technology due to the low toxicity against honeybees, where there are few effective solutions due to growing concerns over the safety to pollinators.

 Paddy rice fields in India are the largest in the world (44 million hectares annually), and India accounts for around 21% of global rice production.
 In India, rice yields may be reduced by up to 45% due to insect pests and diseases.
 Stem borers and planthoppers notably affect over 30 million hectares of rice.
 Flupyrimin is an innovative solution that is effective in controlling both stem borers in early cultivation stages and planthoppers in mid-to-late stages with a single application.

-Meiji and Arysta LifeScience will make further contributions to the development of agriculture in India and make people’s lives better by introducing this innovative technology.
+UPL submitted the regulatory dossier in India in 2019.
+Meiji and UPL will make further contributions to the development of agriculture in India and make people’s lives better by introducing this innovative technology.
 We will keep up efforts to distribute this technology worldwide, continuing to deliver innovative environmentally friendly products.